 Food processors come with a range of accessories, but the following are also useful.

-Beater/whisk attachment: for whipping cream and beating egg whites.
+- Beater/whisk attachment: for whipping cream and beating egg whites.

-Chipping disc blade: for making chips and vegetable strips.
+- Chipping disc blade: for making chips and vegetable strips.

 Think about how many extras you will actually use.
 Consider the other appliances already in your kitchen – if you already have a standalone blender there's little point in getting a food processor with a blender attachment.

-Get access to Consumer to view this content
+Get access to Consumer to view this premium content